Keno (footballer)

-Marcos da Silva França (born 10 September 1989), commonly known as Keno, is a Brazilian footballer who plays as a left winger for Fluminense.
+Marcos da Silva França (born 10 September 1989), commonly known as Keno, is a Brazilian footballer who plays as a left winger for Coritiba.

 Club career

 Early career

 Born in Salvador, Bahia, Keno started his career at América-SE in 2009.
 In 2012, he moved to hometown club Botafogo de Salvador, achieving promotion to Campeonato Baiano in his first year.

 In May 2013, Keno joined Série C club Águia de Marabá, and scored seven goals during the tournament.
 Highlights included a brace in a 4–0 home routing of Luverdense on 11 August.

 Paraná

 On 4 December 2013, Keno was released by Águia as the club was immerse in a financial crisis.
 Twelve days later, he was announced at Paraná.

 Keno made his debut for the club on 26 January 2014, coming on as a second-half substitute in a 0–2 Campeonato Paranaense away loss against rivals Coritiba.
 His first goal came on 5 March, the second in a 2–1 win at Toledo Colônia Work.

 Keno made his professional debut on 2 May 2014, starting in a 1–1 away draw against Santa Cruz for the Série B championship.
 He appeared in three further matches for the club, all as a starter, before leaving due to unpaid wages.